Zirmith/CivitaiAPI/README.md

   });
 ```

--Methods
+## Methods

+### `getCreators(options)`

-getCreators(options): Fetch a list of creators.
+Fetch a list of creators.

+### `getImages(options)`

-getImages(options): Fetch a list of images.
+Fetch a list of images.

+### `getModels(options)`

-getModels(options): Fetch a list of models.
+Fetch a list of models.

+### `getModelById(modelId)`

-getModelById(modelId): Fetch a model by its ID.
+Fetch a model by its ID.

+### `getModelVersionById(modelVersionId)`

-getModelVersionById(modelVersionId): Fetch a model version by its ID.
+Fetch a model version by its ID.

+### `getModelVersionByHash(hash)`

-getModelVersionByHash(hash): Fetch a model version by its hash.
+Fetch a model version by its hash.

+### `getTags(options)`

-getTags(options): Fetch a list of tags.
+Fetch a list of tags.

-Contributing
+## Contributing

+Contributions Welcome!

-Contributions are welcome!
-If you'd like to improve this wrapper or add new features, please open an issue or submit a pull request.
+If you'd like to contribute to this wrapper or add new features, please follow these steps:

+1. Open an issue to discuss the proposed changes or improvements.

+2. Fork the repository on GitHub.

+3. Create a new branch for your feature or bug fix.

+4. Implement your changes and write tests if applicable.

+5. Ensure that your code follows best practices and is well-documented.

+6. Test your changes thoroughly.

+7. Create a pull request (PR) with a clear description of the changes you've made.

+8. Your PR will be reviewed, and any necessary feedback will be provided.

+9. Once your PR is approved, it will be merged into the main branch.

+Thank you for contributing to this project!

 ## Examples
 See `src/examples/` .